RoToRoX/rancor-doc/Getting-Started.md

 * [Running Rancor](Getting-Started#running-rancor)
 * [Procedures](Getting-Started#procedures-catalog)

+# System Requirements

+The system requirements for Rancor are modest.
+Most of the testing is done on a 2012 Dell 7010 with an i7-3770 16 GB of memory and a basic Micron 256 GB SSD.

 # Installation

 Download the [.zip](https://github.com/rogerlew/rancor-release/archive/master.zip) file of the project or alternatively use a git client (Github Client) to clone the repository. **Requires collaborator access to the rancor-release repository**